 “This argument is in substance the same as applies to other cases of dogmatic facts.
 Also, it affords an answer to a much vaunted objection to the claims of the Catholic Church, put forward by writers who think that they find proof in history that the election of a certain Pope was simoniacal and invalid, and that the successor was elected by Cardinals who owed their appointment to the simoniacal intruder; from which it is gathered that the Papacy has been vacant since that time.
 A volume might be occupied if we attempt to expose all the frailness of the argument which is supposed to lead to this startling conclusion; but it is enough to say that if the Bishops agree in recognizing a certain man as Pope, they are certainly right, for otherwise the body of the Bishops would be separated from their head, and the Divine constitution of the Church would be ruined.”
 (Hunter, Outlines of Dogmatic Theology, Volume I (New York, Cincinnati, Chicago, Benzinger Brothers, 1894) ch.
 VI, N. 211.

-You see, the Divine constitution of the Church doesn’t merely require that all previous popes who legitimate.
-It requires that the man the entire Church presently recognizes as Pope be the true pope.
-This certainly applies to Francis – at least for the first year; and if he was certainly the Pope for the first year, it proves that Benedict’s resignation was valid.
+You see, the Divine constitution of the Church doesn’t merely require that all previous popes were legitimate.
+It requires that the man who the entire Church presently recognizes as Pope, is the legitimate Pope.
+No one publicly questioned Francis' Pontificate during the first year, and the entire episcopate has always recognized him as Pope.
+This not only proves that Francis is the Pope, it also proves that Benedict’s resignation was valid.

-And notice what Hunter said above about the “much vaunted objection” concerning the invalidity of papal elections resulting in invalid cardinal electors being appointed, eventually resulting in an end of true Popes.
-This was a popular argument used by the Protestant scholars in the 19th century.
+And notice what Hunter said above about the “much vaunted objection” of allegedly invalid papal elections, resulting in invalid cardinal electors being appointed, eventually resulting in an end of the line of true Popes.
+This was a popular argument used by Protestant scholars in the 19th century.
+They dug up numerous historical examples of illegal papal elections, in an effort to prove that the line of Popes had come to an end.

 How did the Catholic apologists reply?
-What they didn’t do is attempt to refute each allegation of an illegal election.
-Not only would such an endeavor have taken years, but it would never have resolved the controversy with any degree of certitude.
-The way the Catholic canonists and theologians refuted these Protestant claims, was by appealing to the doctrine of the peaceful and universal acceptance, which is all that is required to prove the validity of an election.
-Here is one of many examples that could be given of a Catholic canonist refuted this Protestant objection:
+What the Catholic apologists did not do is attempt to refute each allegation of an illegal election.
+Not only would such an endeavor have taken years, it would have never resolved the controversy with any degree of certitude.
+The way the Catholic canonists and theologians refuted these Protestants, was by appealing to the doctrine of the peaceful and universal acceptance, which is all that is required to prove the validity of the problematic or controversial papal election.
+The following is just one example of a 19th century Catholic canonist appealing to the doctrine to refute this Protestant objection:

 “Mr. Gladstone need not be alarmed about the papal succession.
 Independently of all previous proceedings, the acceptance of Martin V by the Universal Church as lawful Pope proves that his election was canonical and legitimate; for the recognition of the true Pope is a dogmatic fact in which the Universal Church cannot err.”
 (Rev. James Kavanagh, D.D., A Reply to Mr. Gladstone’s Vaticanism, Dublin, James Guffy, 1895, p.
 54)

-The universal acceptance is the primary argument used by the Catholics scholars to refute the Protestant claims of invalidly elected Popes – and they used the same argument to prove the legitimacy of currently reigning Pope’s election.
-And it should be noted that most of the objections raised by the Protestants at the time were far more persuasive than those being used to deny the validity of Francis’ election today.
+The universal acceptance was the primary argument used by the Catholics scholars to refute the Protestant claims of invalidly elected Popes – and they used the same argument to prove the legitimacy of the currently reigning Pope’s election.
+It should also be noted that most of the objections raised by the Protestants at the time were far more persuasive than those being used to deny the validity of Francis’ election today.

 Smith: But there HAVE been interregnums, and no one knows exactly how long one could last before it constitutes a break in the line.
 It could be as long as a generation, and probably not longer.
 But therefore, as long as a *current* putatative pope reigns, there is the possibility that his election was invalid, regardless of universal acceptance.

-Siscoe: The Divine Constitution of the Church does not require that there always be a reigning Pope, but it does require that the man presently recognized by the entire Church, as Pope, is the legitimate Pope, for the reason Fr.
+Siscoe: The Divine Constitution of the Church does not require that there always be a reigning Pope, but it does require that a man presently recognized by the entire Church as Pope, is the legitimate Pope, for the reason Fr.
 Hunter mentioned above.
-Cardinal Billot directly addresses this point as well in the following quote:
+Cardinal Billot teaches the same:

 Cardinal Billot: “God can permit that at times a vacancy in the Apostolic See be prolonged for a long time.
 He can also permit that doubt arise about the legitimacy of this or that election.
 He cannot however permit that the whole Church accept as Pontiff him who is not so truly and legitimately.”

-Regarding the question of how long an interregnum could last, the best answer is given by Salaverri.
-Before the Pope dies, he appoints certain men to carry on the government of the Church during the time of the vacancy (e.g., the Major Penitentiary Cardinal, the Camerlengo, etc.).
-Salverri states that the Church can continue for as long as these men live, and no longer.
+Regarding how long an interregnum could last, the best answer is given by Salaverri.
+Certain men are appointed by the Pope to carry on the government of the Church during the time of the vacancy (e.g., the Major Penitentiary Cardinal, the Camerlengo, etc.).
+Salverri teaches that the Church can continue to function as long as these men live, but no longer.
 (Sacrae Theologiae Summa 1B, I.3.3.
 Scholium 5).

 Smith: MAJOR POINT: The designation of dogmatic fact as to the validity of a papal election can only apply to *past* popes.